ABOUT US

 Treasurer

 Not all of the trustees have a nursing background.
 Richard has brought us financial skills, from his career as an Actuary.
 He has an extensive knowledge of governance built up through his advice to a wide range of pension schemes.
 After retirement, Richard decided he wanted to share his knowledge by volunteering to be a trustee for several charities.
 One of Richard‘s first actions after he joined us in 2019 was the facilitation of a debate about GCNF’s future.
 The key outcome was a unanimous decision that GCNF should continue indefinitely.
 Richard then designed a financial policy in keeping with this objective, to control our annual expenditure on grants and administration.
-Richard also helped us make the transition to an ethical approach for our investments.
-We are now invested in an “Environmental, Social and Governance” (ESG) equity fund, which is a more appropriate strategy for a charity established by community nurses.

 The Board consists of 10 Trustees, who bring a wealth of nursing, management and financial expertise to the table.
 Current priorities for the charity are a review of the governance framework in the light of new Charity Commission reporting requirements and the ongoing development and management of this website as part of an awareness-raising campaign.